-- Turn the gas control/temperature knob to the "OFF" position (Figure 19A). - 2.
+- Turn the gas control/temperature knob to the "OFF" position (Figure 19). - 2.
 Turn off the gas at the manual shut-off valve on the gas supply pipe (Figure 3). - Drain the water heater.
-Refer to the section on "Draining and Flushing" and follow the procedure. - 4.
-Disconnect the igniter wire from the igniter lead wire.
-Disconnect the temperature sensor wire, then use needle nose pliers to disconnect the red (+) and white (-) thermopile wires.
-Disconnect the pilot tube (7/16" wrench) and manifold tube (3/4" wrench) at the gas control valve/thermostat (Figure 22). - Refer to "Gas Piping" (Figure 3) and disconnect the ground joint union in the gas piping.
+Refer to the section of "Draining and Flushing" on page 20 and follow the procedure. - Disconnect the igniter wire from the igniter button.
+Disconnect the thermopile, pilot tube, two wire leads at the thermal switch, and manifold tube at the gas control valve/thermostat (Figure 22). - Refer to "Gas Piping" (Figure 3) and disconnect the ground joint union in the gas piping.
 Disconnect the remaining pipe from the gas control valve/thermostat. - 6.
-To remove the gas control valve/thermostat, thread a 4" section of gas pipe into the inlet and use it to turn the gas control valve/thermostat (counterclockwise.)
-Do not use a pipe wrench or equivalent to grip body.
-Damage may result.
+To remove the gas valve, thread a correctly sized pipe into the inlet and use it to turn the gas valve (counterclockwise.)
+Do not use pipe wrench or equivalent to grip body.
+Damage may result, causing leaks.
 Do not insert any sharp objects into the inlet or outlet connections.
-Damage to the gas control valve/thermostat may result.
+Damage to the gas valve may result.

-Gas Control Valve/Thermostat:
+Replacing the Gas Valve:

 To replace the gas control valve/thermostat, reassemble in reverse order.
-When replacing the gas control valve/thermostat, thread a 4" section of gas pipe into the inlet and use it to turn the gas control valve/thermostat (clockwise.)
+IMPORTANT: This water heater has a resettable thermal switch installed.
+DO NOT attempt to disable or modify this feature in any way.
+When replacing the gas valve, thread a correctly sized pipe into the inlet and use it to turn the gas valve (clockwise.)
 DO NOT OVER TIGHTEN, damage may result.

-- Be sure to use approved Teflon® tape or pipe joint compound on the gas piping connections and fitting on the back of the gas control valve that screws into tank. - Be sure to remove the pilot ferrule nut from the new gas control valve/thermostat. - Turn the gas supply on and check for leaks.
-Test the water heater by brushing on an approved noncorrosive leak detection solution.
+- Be sure to use approved Teflon® tape or pipe joint compound on the gas piping connections and fitting on the back of the gas control valve that screws into tank. - Be sure to remove the pilot ferrule nut from the new gas control valve/thermostat. - Turn the gas supply on and check the gas supply and gas valve for leaks.
+Test the supply connections by brushing on an approved noncorrosive leak detection solution.
 Bubbles forming indicate a leak.
 Correct any leak found. - Be sure tank is completely filled with water before lighting and activating the water heater.
-Follow the "Lighting Instructions" on page 17. - If additional information is required, reference the number on the cover of this manual for service information.
+Follow the "Lighting Instructions" on page 16.
+With the water heater lit check for leaks at the manifold and pilot connections.
+Bubbles forming indicate a leak.
+Correct any leak found. - If additional information is required, contact the Service Department at: 1-877-817-6750.